 Improving the Capacity of Labor and Agriculture Stakeholders to Address Child Labor in Agricultural Areas of Argentina Project

-This project works to build the capacity of labor and agriculture stakeholders to more effectively implement the National Action Plan on Child Labor and coordinate efforts to combat child labor.
+This project is building the capacity of labor and agriculture stakeholders to more effectively implement the National Action Plan on Child Labor and coordinate efforts to combat child labor.
+The project is generating knowledge and information on child labor and adolescent work in agriculture; raising awareness of and advocating for a solution to the problem; and helping labor and agriculture stakeholders build their capacity to address child labor by designing local-level models, methodologies, and tools.
 It utilizes existing structures at the national, provincial, and municipal levels to expand coordination to reduce the risk that children will be harmed by performing hazardous work in agriculture.

 Hazardous child labor in Argentina is common in agriculture, particularly in rural areas.
-Child labor affects 9.4% of all children aged 5 to 15, and 21.9% of all adolescents aged 16-17.
+Child labor affects 9.4 percent of all children aged 5 to 15, and 21.9 percent of all adolescents aged 16-17.
 Agricultural work often involves long periods of stooping, repetitive movements, carrying heavy loads, and/or exposure to toxic chemicals, which can negatively affect children’s development.

-The project seeks to engage key actors with labor and agriculture mandates, working closely with the STE and Ministry of Agro-Industry, to increase their capacity to coordinate efforts to address child labor and implement Argentina’s National Action Plan for the Prevention and Eradication of Child Labor (2018-2022).
+The project seeks to engage key actors with labor and agriculture mandates, working closely with the Secretariat of Labor and Employment and Ministry of Agro-Industry, to increase their capacity to coordinate efforts to address child labor and implement Argentina’s National Action Plan for the Prevention and Eradication of Child Labor (2018-2022).
 The project does this by: